 MPH in Nutrition

-The Master of Public Health program in nutrition emphasizes the social and environmental determinants of nutrition and food security problems.
-Students learn ways to address these issues through nutritional assessment of populations, community nutrition actions, health promotion programs, and food and nutrition policies.
+The Master of Public Health program in nutrition emphasizes the social and environmental determinants of nutrition problems and how to solve them through nutritional assessment of populations, community nutrition actions, health promotion programs, and food and nutrition policies.
+The program trains future public health nutritionists to manage programs and shape policies that improve the nutritional health and food security of populations.
+Two tracks are available to students: (1) a generalist public health nutritionist track and (2) the nutrition - MCH leadership track which interweaves the MPH program with the Tulane Dietetic Internship.

 Nutrition Leadership Training Program

-The Tulane Nutrition Leadership Training Program is a unique professional enrichment opportunity available to MPH Nutrition students who are Registered Dietitian Nutritionists and who have demonstrated a strong commitment to improving the nutritional health status of women, children, and their families.
-Recipients will improve their leadership skills through nutrition research experience, clinical and community-based field rotations, teaching opportunities, and structured mentorship which all focus on women, children, and their families.
-This program offers students a taxable stipend of $10,000.
+The HRSA funded Tulane Nutrition Leadership Training Program (NLT) is a unique professional enrichment opportunity available to Tulane students in the MPH Nutrition program who have demonstrated a strong commitment to improving the nutritional health status of women, children, and their families.
+Recipients will improve their leadership skills through nutrition research experience, clinical and community-based field rotations, teaching opportunities, and structured mentorship in addition to the MPH Nutrition curriculum.
+This program offers eligible students* a taxable stipend of $10,000 as a HRSA funded MCH Nutrition Trainee.
+This program is typically limited to five (5) new students each academic year.

 The Dietetic Internship (DI) is a graduate-level supervised practice program for students who would like to become registered dietitians.
 It is a full-time non-degree program with a community emphasis.